-The driving force behind the improved performance lies in the Corporate and Retail client activities, which continued to develop the client franchise, supported by the continued decrease of the funding spreads.
+The driving force behind the improved performance lies in the Corporate and Retail client activities, which continued to develop the client franchise, supported by the continued decrease of funding spreads.
 This positive development is also reflected in increased net interest income, net fee and commission income and the development of the equity investment portfolio on the back of the positive sentiment in the equity markets.

-Origination of corporate loans in 2017 excluding the funding line to BEEQUIP amounted to EUR 3.1 billion, the same level as in 2016.
-Corporate client assets decreased slightly by nearly 3% in 2017, with origination being more than offset by (p)repayments, which include a decrease of the commercial real estate legacy portfolio by nearly EUR 0.3 billion and foreign currency effects of nearly - EUR 0.4 billion, mainly due to the weakening of the USD and to a lesser extent the GBP.
-Excluding these currency effects and the decrease of the commercial real estate legacy portfolio the corporate client assets would have increased in 2017 by more than 3%.
+Origination of corporate loans in 2017 amounted to EUR 3.1 billion, the same level as in 2016.
+Corporate client assets decreased by 4% in 2017 to EUR 9.8 billion, with origination being more than offset by (p)repayments and foreign currency effects of nearly -EUR 0.4 billion, mainly due to the weakening of the USD and to a lesser extent the GBP.
+Excluding these currency effects corporate client assets remained stable in 2017.

-Mortgage loan origination volumes reached EUR 1.9 billion in 2017 (2016: EUR 1.1 billion) of which EUR 0.3 billion Buy-to-Let and EUR 0.7 billion related to an Originate-to-Manage mandate for institutional investors.
-After pre- and repayments, the total mortgage loan portfolio for own book increased by more than 3% in 2017 from EUR 8.8 billion at year end 2016 to EUR 9.1 billion at year end 2017, including the acquisition of a mortgage loan portfolio of EUR 0.2 billion in Q3 2017 (+2%).
+Mortgage loan origination volumes reached EUR 1.9 billion in 2017 (2016: EUR 1.1 billion) of which EUR 0.3 billion Buy-to-Let and EUR 0.7 billion related to Originate-to-Manage mandates for institutional investors.
+After pre- and repayments, the total Mortgage Loan portfolio for own book increased by more than 3% in 2017 from EUR 8.8 billion at year end 2016 to EUR 9.1 billion at year end 2017, including the acquisition of a mortgage loan portfolio of EUR 0.2 billion in Q3 2017 (+2%).

-We continued to decrease our average funding rate in 2017, driving a further improvement of the net interest margin, while maintaining solid short and long term liquidity ratios, well above the minimum appetite.
-Furthermore, the solvency ratio (CET 1) is strong at year-end 2017 with 21.4%, able to absorb the effects of IFRS 9 and potential effects of Basel IV, well above the SREP requirement.
+We continued to decrease the average funding rate in 2017, driving a further improvement of the net interest margin, while maintaining solid short and long term liquidity ratios.
+Furthermore the solvency (CET I) ratio is strong at year end 2017 at 19.3%, able to absorb the effects from IFRS 9 and potential impact from 'Basel IV', well above the minimum SREP-requirements.